mustafaaljadery/gemma-2B-10M/README.md

 ## Quick Start

 > **Note:** This is a very early checkpoint of the model.
 Only 200 steps.
-We plan on traing for a lot more tokens!
+We plan on training for a lot more tokens!

 Install the model from huggingface using the pypi file - [Huggingface Model](https://huggingface.co/mustafaaljadery/gemma-10M-safetensor).